 Here is one that we use in my company:

 Angie’s List – Rated #1 in “A” ratings nationwide!

 A distinction no one in the state, region, or country has!

-Marketing IS your business, not simply one aspect of it.
-You must change your thinking if you are not managing your business with marketing at the fore-front.
+Marketing IS your business, not merely one aspect of it.
+You must change your thinking if you are not managing your business with marketing at the forefront.
 Not sure which way to turn with your marketing?
 Click Here for window cleaning business building ideas.